 Make Growth Pa of the Company Culture

 A growth mindset isn’t just another buzzword to make your business sound more appealing to the next generation of talent.
 Cultivating the right mindset among your employees ensures that you can help them to generate the best results for themselves and the rest of your team.

 With a growth mindset, you’re prepared to handle failure productively and positively, rather than allowing every risk to paralyze your team.
 Growth-based thinking also ensures that your employees can continuously give feedback and insights that make your organization better.

 However, like any business strategy, you can’t always cultivate a successful growth mindset overnight.
 It’s essential to take steps that will help you continue improving and growing as you learn more about your team.

 Michelle Laurey works as a VA for small businesses.
-She loves talking business and productivity, and share her experience with others.
+She loves talking about business and productivity and sharing her experience with others.
 Outside her keyboard, she spends time with her Kindle library or binge-watching Billions.
 Her superpower?
 Vinyasa flow!
 Talk to her on Twitter @michelle_laurey.